ShopRunner/jupyter-notify/README.md

 The following options exist:
 - `require_interaction` - Boolean, default False.
 When this is true, notifications will remain on screen until dismissed.
+This feature is currently only available in Google Chrome.